goderich/dissertation/dissertation.md

 There are some commonalities in synchronic alternations, and they include both inherited irregularities as well as those developed separately due to drift (and perhaps language contact).
 There are also tendencies to regularize some of these irregularities, and these can be more prominent in some dialects than in others.
 There is still enough irregularity spread across different dialects to be able to trace it back to their origin, Proto-Atayal.

-The most commonly found alternation is probably /c/ to /t/, with /c/ surfacing before suffixes, as in Matu'uwal *k\<um\>at\~kac-un* 'to bite'.
+The most commonly found alternation is probably \<c\> /t͡s/ to /t/, with \<c\> /t͡s/ surfacing before suffixes, as in Matu'uwal *k\<um\>at\~kac-un* 'to bite'.
 Other alternations, such as ∅ to /s/, or /ʔ/ to /l/, are found in only a very small number of words.
 These have mostly been well-preserved across the Atayal dialects, the former only being regularized in Skikun, and the latter in Squliq.

 Regularization processes in verbal paradigms should not be overlooked when conducting historical linguistic research.
 They may give the appearance of inherited regularity, or else a special environment, where there is none.
 The impact of regularization on historical reconstructions is discussed in Section XXX.
 <!-- TODO: add section link -->